 - Young children, pets, and seniors are at risk of accidental poisonings by unlocked medications in the home.

 - In the case of an accidental ingestion, call the Poison Help number, 1-800-222-1222, open 24 hours a day, 7 days a week.

 2. Reduce Access to prescription drugs

 Did you know 63.4% of people who misused prescription pain relievers did not have a prescription themselves and received the medications from a friend, family member, or another source?
-2 In fact, more than 4 in 10 teens who misused or abused a prescription drug took it from their parent’s medicine cabinet.2 Keep all medications, alcohol, and marijuana locked and out of reach of teens and young children.
+2 In fact, more than 4 in 10 teens who misused or abused a prescription drug took it from their parent’s medicine cabinet.
+3 Keep all medications, alcohol, and marijuana locked and out of reach of teens and young children.

 3. Keep our waterways and environment healthy

 - Reduce chemicals in the environment by disposing of medications at a drug take back site, mail-back program, or drug take back event.